 Separate guidance is available for schools on Herts Grid for Learning; about the legitimate removal of pupils from a school roll.
-A child legitimately removed from roll is not in most cases missing from education and all schools, including academies and independent schools are legally required to notify the local authority when they remove/plan to remove a child from their roll.
+A child legitimately removed from roll is not in most Model Child Protection Policy for Schools September 2021 CSF0034 cases missing from education and all schools, including academies and independent schools are legally required to notify the local authority when they remove/plan to remove a child from their roll.